Bitpainter75/FerrumPix/README.md

 - Color mixer at the top of the insert panel: a color wheel with saturation/brightness field, overlapping fill and background swatches with a swap gesture, the stroke color beside them, plus opacity, hex input, shared recent colors, and an eyedropper that samples straight from the image into whichever swatch is active
 - Info sidebar with the same General/EXIF/IPTC/XMP/ICC tabs and live histogram as the viewer
 - Before/after comparison slider
+- **How saving works — the editor is not a non-destructive one.** While the editor is open, every adjustment and every object stays live and reversible (undo/redo, edit history, before/after).
+Saving, however, renders the result into pixels: *Save* writes them back into the source file, *Save as* writes a new file and leaves the original untouched.
+No edit recipe is stored alongside the image, so reopening a saved file does not bring the sliders and objects back.
+If you want to keep the original intact, use *Save as*.

 <img src="Screenshots/Editor_Text.png" />